beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 ```
 <img width="610" height="52" alt="image" src="https://github.com/user-attachments/assets/98c9a1ae-e5b4-49ea-a3b3-69e5c69ba46f" />

-This shows that the business has made $109.85M in revenue, recieved 31,465 orders, sold a total of 274.9K quantities Of products, made a profit of $9.37M with 8.53% Profit margin.
+This shows the business generated $109.85M in revenue, received 31,465 orders, sold 274.9K product units, earned $9.37M profit, and achieved an 8.53% profit margin.

-The business is performing well, generating strong revenue from high-value orders, but its profit margin of 8.5% is moderate, which can be improved.
+The business is performing well, generating strong revenue from high-value orders, though the 8.5% margin indicates room for improvement.

-### .
-How has Sales grown over the years
+### 2. How has Sales grown over the years

-Since we have an overview of our KPI it would be good to see how Sales has grown over the years

 ```sql
 WITH YearlyRevenue AS